 Optional Flavor Enhancing Ingredients: Egg, Grated cheese

-Tools for One Pot Portuguese Chicken and Rice in Pressure Cooker
+Tools for Instant Pot Portuguese Chicken and Rice

 - Instant Pot Electric Pressure Cooker